 Keep Records of Every Trip

-Maintain a simple record of your departure and return dates for each trip.
+Maintain a simple record of your departure and return dates for each trip throughout the year.
 If you need to make a claim, your provider may ask you to demonstrate that the trip fell within the policy period and per-trip duration cap.
 Keep boarding passes, booking confirmations, and passport stamps as evidence.

 Frequently Asked Questions

-Common questions Kiwis ask about annual multi-trip travel insurance.
+Common questions Australians ask about annual multi-trip travel insurance.

 How many trips does an annual multi-trip policy cover?

 Annual multi-trip policies cover unlimited trips within the 12-month policy period.
-There is no cap on the number of trips - only a cap on the duration of each individual trip (typically 30-45 days).
+There is no cap on the number of trips, only a cap on the duration of each individual trip, typically 45, 60, or 90 days depending on the provider and plan level.
 You can take as many trips as you like during the year.

 What happens if I exceed the per-trip duration limit?

 If you stay overseas beyond your per-trip duration cap, the days exceeding the limit are typically not covered.
-For example, if your policy has a 30-day cap and you travel for 35 days, the final 5 days may be uninsured.
-Some providers allow you to purchase a top-up extension for individual trips - contact your provider before you exceed the limit.
+For example, if your policy has a 45-day cap and you travel for 50 days, the final 5 days may be uninsured.
+Some providers allow you to purchase a top-up extension for individual trips.
+Contact your provider before you exceed the limit.

-How much does annual multi-trip travel insurance cost in NZ?
+How much does annual multi-trip travel insurance cost from Australia?

-Annual multi-trip premiums vary significantly based on destination zone, per-trip duration, and age.
-As a rough guide, an Australia-only annual policy for a traveller under 65 starts from approximately $150-250 NZD.
-Worldwide including USA policies can range from $350-600+ NZD.
-These are indicative estimates only - obtain a personalised estimate from providers for accurate pricing.
+Annual multi-trip premiums vary based on destination zone, per-trip duration, age, and cover level.
+Cover-More annual policies typically range from A$400 to A$800 per year.
+Other providers offer competitive pricing in similar ranges.
+These are indicative estimates only - obtain a personalised estimate from providers for accurate pricing based on your circumstances.

-Can I buy an annual policy that covers only Australia?
+Can I buy an annual policy that covers only New Zealand?

-Yes, most NZ providers offer destination zone options for annual policies.
-An Australia-only zone is typically the cheapest option and is popular with Kiwis who travel across the Tasman regularly.
-If you take an unexpected trip to another country, that trip would not be covered under an Australia-only policy.
+Yes, most Australian providers offer destination zone options for annual policies.
+A New Zealand-only or nearby-countries zone is typically the cheapest option and is popular with Australians who travel across the Tasman regularly.
+If you take an unexpected trip to another country outside the zone, that trip would not be covered.

 Is annual multi-trip cover available for families?

-Yes, most providers offer family annual multi-trip policies covering two adults and their dependent children (typically up to age 18-21).
-Family annual policies are often very cost-effective for families who travel together multiple times per year.
+Yes, most providers offer family annual multi-trip policies covering two adults and their dependent children, typically up to age 18 to 21.
+Family annual policies can be very cost-effective for families who travel together multiple times per year, as children are often included at no additional cost.

 Does my annual policy cover me for cruise holidays?

 Cruise cover depends on the provider and policy tier.
-Some annual multi-trip policies include cruise cover as standard, while others require an add-on.
-Check whether your policy covers cruise-specific risks such as missed port departures, cabin confinement due to illness, and medical treatment on board.
+Some annual multi-trip policies include cruise cover as standard on comprehensive plans, while others require an add-on or exclude cruise travel entirely.
+Check whether your policy covers cruise-specific risks such as missed port departures, cabin confinement, and medical treatment on board.

 Can I switch from single-trip to annual mid-year?

 You cannot convert an existing single-trip policy into an annual policy.
-However, you can purchase a new annual multi-trip policy at any time.
-The policy runs for 12 months from your chosen start date.
-If you have a single-trip policy currently active, the annual policy would cover subsequent trips.
+However, you can purchase a new annual multi-trip policy at any time and it will run for 12 months from your chosen start date.
+If you have a single-trip policy currently active, the annual policy would cover subsequent trips after the start date.

 What if my health changes during the 12-month policy period?